zhanglab/psamm/docs/tutorial/fpp.rst

 With presence of ``no-fpp``, each reactant will be paired with all products in a reaction, without considering element transferred between reactant and product.
 There will tend to be many more connections in the network image if users use this option, especially for metabolites like ATP, H2O, and H+.
-To do this running the following command:
+To do this, running the following command:

 .. code-block:: shell